Vasily Reshetnikov: Post war

 After the war, he was sent to study, and in 1946 he graduated from the accelerated course of the Air Force Academy in Monino.
 In the summer of 1946, he returned to the 183rd Guard Bomber Regiment in Uzyn, and was appointed its commander after replacing regiment commander A. Shaposhnikov, who in the early years of the war helped him master the skill of night flying.
 He commanded the regiment for 8 years.
 From January 1951 to December 1954, he served as commander of the 185th Guard Bomber Regiment in Poltava.

 In 1954, at his own request and with the support of the Commander of Long-Range Aviation, Chief Marshal of Aviation Alexander Novikov, he became a student of the Higher Military Academy named after K. E. Voroshilov.
 He graduated from the academy in 1956, and was appointed to the position of division commander.
 In the spring of 1959, he set a new unofficial world record for the flight range of 17,150 kilometers within closed curve, surpassing the American record by 2,700 kilometers.
 He spent 20 hours at the helm.

 He became the deputy commander, and from December 1957 to December 1960, he was the commander of the 106th Heavy Air Bomber Division in Uzyn, which consisted of Tu-95 strategic bombers.
 From 1960 to 1961, he served as deputy commander, and from June 1961 to September 1968, he served as commander of the 2nd Independent Heavy Bomber Aviation Regiment in Vinnytsia.
 From the years 1966 to 1971, he was a member of the Communist Party of Ukraine Audit Committee, and from 1963 to 1971 a deputy to the Supreme Council of the Ukrainian SSR for the 6th and 7th terms.

 From September 1968 to January 1969, he was the deputy commander, and from January 1969 to November 1980, he was the commander of the USSR Long Range Aviation branch.
 From 1980 to 1986, he served as deputy commander-in-chief of the Soviet Air Force.
 He retired from active duty in 1986.

 Later life

 After his retirement, Reshetnikov lived in Monino.
 For more than 30 years, he actively participated in the Council of Veterans of Long-Range Aviation.
 For 10 years, he served as the chairman of this council and then as its honorary chairman.
 In 2003, at the age of 83, he flew a North American B-25 Mitchell bomber at the Monino Air Show.
 The aircraft was flown from Austria, by an Austrian pilot.

 Reshetnikov turned 100 in December 2019.
 As of July 2021, he was the last of the living Heroes of the Soviet Union who flew the Il-4.
+He died on 20 March 2023, at the age of 103.
+He was buried with military honours at the Federal Military Memorial Cemetery's Pantheon of Defenders of the Fatherland on 23 March 2023.